sungchun12/airflow-toolkit/README.md

 # sync files in dags folder to the gcs bucket linked to cloud composer
 gsutil -m rsync -r $PROJECT_DIR/dags $COMPOSER_BUCKET/dags
 ```

+> Note: The airflow webserver will take 30 seconds to update the view with the updated DAGs.
+However, you can run DAGs as soon as you upload the new files to the gcs bucket.

 - Access the airflow webserver UI #TODO: add more details about getting to the URL and how to sign-in
 - Rerun all DAGs within cloud composer for success validation